jeroenst/homecontrol/README.md

 Homecontrol

-Program for linux to control klik aan klik uit, blokker, elro and action domotica switches with linux and aduino.
+Program for linux to control klik aan klik uit, blokker, elro and action domotica switches with linux and arduino.